Oush Grab Diary

 Settler Blog account (copied from the Women in Green Newsletter) of the Youth March up to Shdema.

 Apart from these events an article was published about the situation and ‘the struggle for settlement continuity’ in Haaretz.

 26.07.08: Louisa Morgantini, Vice-President of the European Parliament, Visits Oush Grab

-On friday morning two internationals were at the top of the hill at the military base just to monitor what was happening.
-As they were about to leave a military jeep and two busses pulled up.
+On Friday morning two internationals were at the top of the hill at the military base just to monitor what was happening.
+As they were about to leave a military jeep and two buses pulled up.
 About 40 settlers and two reserve soldiers made their way up the hill.
-The settlers started sprapainting and videotaping, screaming ‘anarchists’ at the internationals.
+The settlers started spray-painting and videotaping, screaming ‘anarchists’ at the internationals.
 In the meantime more settlers and soldiers arrived.